matt-c1/llama-cpp-speed-measurements/README.md

 # llama-cpp-speed-measurements
 Performance measurements of llama.cpp and exllamav2 on my machine.
 So **all results and statements here apply to my PC only** and applicability to other setups will vary.
+Not only speed values, but the whole **trends** may vary GREATLY with hardware.
+As in, maybe on your machine llama.cpp will be much faster than exllamav2, or maybe FA will slow down exl2, or maybe FA will speed up lcpp's generation.

-The speed trends may vary GREATLY with hardware.
-I use Linux and have an Nvidia RTX 4090, 10700k, dual channel 3200 MT/s DDR4 RAM, XMP enabled.
+My specs: Linux, Nvidia RTX 4090, 10700k, dual channel 3200 MT/s DDR4 RAM, XMP enabled.

 My results might be applicable to other systems with a fast RTX GPU and a less fast CPU & RAM.
 If you have faster RAM, or a faster CPU, or a slower GPU, your results could differ a lot.
 Could also differ on other operating systems, and may change with future software updates and optimizations.
 And I'm sure it's different for AMD or Intel cards.

 # General Methodology
 I used [oobabooga's Text Generation WebUI](https://github.com/oobabooga/text-generation-webui)'s API to measure speed. ([Why?](#generation-methods))